 Background

-John is an experienced primary teacher and school leader who has been working in education for over 17 years.
-He has taught across a range of different primary year groups, but most of his experience has been teaching Reception-age children.
+John has taught across a range of different primary year groups, but most of his experience has been teaching Reception-age children.
 John has taught in range of schools both in the UK and in Egypt.
 In addition to a breadth of teaching expertise, John is an experienced school leader and was an Assistant Head Teacher of an outstanding infant school in Surrey.
 As a school leader, John has experience of developing an innovative curriculum, supporting the professional development of primary staff and being a Designated Safeguarding Lead.
 He has also led computing, sports, science and global links in schools.

-Since joining ARU in 2018, John has enjoyed teaching a range of undergraduate and postgraduate modules.
-He also established the Accelerated BA Primary Education Studies course at ARU Cambridge and is the course leader for the three-year BA Primary Education Studies degree at ARU-Peterborough.
-He is completing a professional doctorate exploring the lived experiences of men completing a Primary Education Studies degree.
-As well as researching masculinities in education, John has research interests in how the internet can support informal professional learning and the links between wellbeing and technology.
+Since joining ARU in 2018, John has taught a range of undergraduate and postgraduate modules.
+He established the Accelerated BA Primary Education Studies course at ARU in Cambridge and was the inaugural course leader for the three-year BA Primary Education Studies degree at ARU Peterborough.
+He is undertaking a professional doctorate exploring the lived experiences of men completing a Primary Education Studies degree.
+John has also supported lecturers new to higher education by teaching colleagues on the PG Cert in Learning and Teaching in Higher Education.

 Research interests